dairecoleman/site_frontend/README.md

 # 🌥️ Cloud Resume Challenge + Portfolio Site

+This code is for my personal static website I host on AWS.
+You can visit it at [https://www.dairecoleman.ca/](url)

 This project is part of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/), a 16-step hands-on initiative designed to bridge the gap from cloud certification to a real-world cloud/devops role.

 I've gone a bit further — this site also serves as my personal portfolio, showcasing my **resume**, **projects**, and **passions** (like coding, game development, fitness & toast 🍞).